What Do I Need To Know About Going Home After Heart Surgery?

 Infants

-Lift your infant by supporting his head and bottom with your hands for four weeks after surgery.
+Lift your infant by supporting their head and bottom with your hands for four weeks after surgery.
 Try to limit lifting them from beneath their arms for four weeks after surgery.

-• No activity that will put your child at risk of a direct blow to the chest.
-No climbing, riding bicycles, roller skating, in-line skating, contact sports or gym class for four weeks after surgery.
+- Avoid activity that will put your child at risk of a direct blow to the chest.
+No climbing, riding bicycles, roller skating, roller blading, contact sports or gym class for four weeks after surgery.

 Adolescents and Adults

-• Return to work in six weeks, unless otherwise directed.
+- Return to school or work in six weeks, unless otherwise directed.

-• No driving for four weeks after surgery – must be off all narcotic pain medication before resuming driving.
+- No driving for four weeks after surgery.
+You must be off all narcotic pain medication before resuming driving.

-• No activity that will put you at risk of a blow to the chest incision.
-No climbing, riding bicycles, roller skating, in-line skating or contact sports for four weeks after surgery.
+- No activity that will put you at risk of a blow to the chest incision.
+No climbing, riding bicycles, roller skating, roller blading or contact sports for four weeks after surgery.

 Common Behaviors After Heart Surgery

-Due to your child's hospitalization and surgery, it is not unusual for him to go back to earlier childhood behaviors such as: bedwetting, awakening during the night, fussiness, nightmares, clinging to parents, etc.
+After your child's hospitalization and surgery, it is not unusual for them to go back to earlier childhood behaviors such as: bedwetting, waking up during the night, fussiness, nightmares, clinging to parents, etc.

 These behaviors usually go away within a short period of time.
 It is important to support your child during this stressful time but also to set appropriate limits.